RichCini/LomasBoards/README.md

 I have a single 360k MS-DOS 3.1 disk image which is posted.
 MS-DOS 2.1 disks are also in the archive, but appear to rely on direct calls into the monitor in order to boot (non-standard MS-DOS boot sector) and are 320k in size (8 sectors).

+## Thunder 186 Redux
+### Status - version 1.0-003 Prototype
+The schematics have been drawn and the board plotted.
+A prototype run is being ordered.
+Significant changes made to the design to modernize it a bit (mostly replacing the DRAM memory system with high-density SRAM).

+The PALs have been decoded and tested.